Dental Fillings in Bangor, ME

 The favorite snack of bacteria is sugar, so a diet high in sugar can accelerate this process of decay.
 We recommend a healthy diet low in sugar to help prevent cavities.
 Good oral health care including twice-a-day brushing and nightly flossing also helps to prevent cavities.

-During your biannual dental visit, your dentist will check your teeth thoroughly for cavities.
+During your regular dental exam and teeth cleaning in Bangor, your dentist will check your teeth thoroughly for cavities.
 Your dentist can tell if you have a cavity when the tooth’s enamel feels softer than it should when probed.
 Dental x-rays can also detect cavities that are not visible to the eye.

 “Filling” a tooth refers to the process of filling the hole in the tooth’s enamel created by a cavity.
 Filling materials include amalgam and composite.
 Amalgam is a “traditional” silver filling, which is very strong and durable.
 Composite is a tooth-colored material that is also strong and durable and may be more aesthetically pleasing than amalgam.